 (d) Parking Permit Refunds for students will be provided for permits purchased in the current term if the permit is deactivated before the last day of the Add/Drop period for the current term and if the student is no longer enrolled in classes.
 Parking Permit Refunds are not issued for Faculty/Staff with payroll deductions as they cease upon separation, but may be issued for Faculty/Staff who paid via one-time payroll deduction, if requested by emailing PATS.

-(e) An annual virtual parking permit may be exchanged for a like-category term parking permit during the fall term.
+(e) An annual virtual parking permit may be exchanged for a like-category term parking permit during the fall term before the last day of the add/drop period.
 A refund equal to the difference between the costs of the permits will be provided.

+(f) A term virtual parking permit may be exchanged for a like-category annual parking permit during the current term, if available, at a cost equal to the difference in price.

-(f) Reproducing or defacing a permit is prohibited and renders the permit invalid.
+(g) Reproducing or defacing a permit is prohibited and renders the permit invalid.
 A vehicle displaying a defaced or altered permit may be immobilized and/or issued citations for an altered permit and for no valid permit.
 Further, the driver of the vehicle displaying a defaced or altered permit may be subject to disciplinary action and/or criminal prosecution.

 IV.
 PARKING LOCATIONS

-(1) Visitors Parking: Visitors with a valid daily virtual permit may only park in locations on campus as specified on the pay-by-plate kiosk’s screen during purchase and on the paper receipt.
-In order to accommodate specific guest or visitor circumstances, such as summer housing or special events, the PATS is authorized to issue multi-day parking permits with specific allowances and restrictions.
+(1) Visitors Parking: Visitors with a valid daily virtual permit may only park in locations on campus as specified on the pay-by-plate kiosk’s screen during purchase and on the paper receipt, or mobile app.
+In order to accommodate specific guest or visitor circumstances, such as summer housing or special events, PATS is authorized to issue multi-day parking permits with specific allowances and restrictions.

 (2) Guest Parking: Guests are those that have received an advanced invitation to park in defined areas on campus.
-Parking passes for Guests can be validated at a pay-by-plate kiosk using the validation code provided on the invitation.
+Parking passes for Guests can be validated at a pay-by-plate kiosk or by mobile app using the validation code provided on the invitation.

 (3) Open Parking Spaces: Any parking space within an assigned lot not specifically marked for another purpose is an open parking space.
 Students, faculty, staff, visitors, vendors, contractors, and others may use these spaces on a first come basis, if they have valid parking permits for these spaces.